TonyKutunio/Devman_Home_Work_Checker_Bot/README.md

 # Devman Telegram Bot
-This Bot will sends notifications of code review from Devman to the telegram.
+This Bot sends notifications of code review from Devman to the telegram.

 ## How to install